PSLmodels/PCI-China/README.md

 Usage
 ---------------
-Three python functions and an R script are available for users to process data and build the neural network models to construct the PCI of China.
+Three python functions and an R script are available for users to process data and build the neural network models to construct the PCI for China.

 - `proc_pd.py`:              Process and prepare the raw data from the *People's Daily* for building the neural network models.
 - `pci.py`:                    Train a neural network model to construct the PCI for a specified year-quarter.